Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements/isabelle-system-options.typ

   caption: [Passing of option overwrites with VSCode settings.], ) <vscode-options-flow-after>

-@vscode-options-flow-after shows the new flow of Isabelle options when starting #vscode[].
+@vscode-options-flow-after shows the new flow of Isabelle options when starting #vscode.
 The VSCode Isabelle extension has access to both the CLI arguments given to the `isabelle vscode` command, and whatever settings are set in VSCode.

 These two get merged, prioritizing the options within the `ISABELLE_VSCODIUM_ARGS` variable, and this merged set of option overwrites gets passed to the language server.